Home > Footwear

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-Emma tested in the gloomy Pacific Northwest and the hot desert Southwest, across rocky trails and muddy paths and on the river.
-As a river runner, she’s spent years putting various types of water shoes through the wringer.
-For this guide, she paid particular attention to each shoe’s quick-drying abilities, versatility, insulation, and style.
+For years, our team at GearJunkie has pushed the limits of water shoes on canyon explorations, river floats, waterfall hikes, and more.
+We tested in the gloomy Pacific Northwest and the hot desert Southwest, across rocky trails and muddy paths, easy day floats and raucous month-long Grand Canyon floats.
+For this guide, we paid particular attention to each shoe’s quick-drying abilities, versatility, insulation, and style.

 The Best Water Shoes for Women